-Sorting Garbage out in Japan – Japanese Words related to throwing Garbage away
+How to Sort out Garbage in Japan – Japanese Words Related to Throwing Garbage Away

 Garbage is not just something you can throw away easily, there is a large level of preparation needed before you can pitch things out in the bin and it pays to understand it so that you can make sure your neighbors are pleased with you. 🙂

 I mean, the Japanese have got to love the environment to have even dedicated a holiday to nature known as Greenery Day!